 - A highly qualified staff provides guidance and leadership.

-- Two delegates will participate in Boys Nation held in Washington, D.C. in July.
+- Two delegates from the Virginia Boys State Program will participate in Boys Nation held in Washington, D.C. in July.

 Detailed information about the Virginia Boys State Program is available at: https://www.vaboysstate.org/